amoncaldas/WPP/README.md

 ### Auto update WordPress URL ###

 WordPress store in db absolute urls and therefore we check if the url defined in the docker-compose yml file matches the one stored by WordPress.
 If not, we update it automatically.
 Like this we can run the same project and db in multiples environments, like `local`, `staging` and `production`.
 See [https://codex.wordpress.org/Changing_The_Site_URL](https://codex.wordpress.org/Changing_The_Site_URL)

-### Auto update theme post meta URLs ###

-In the Pursuit theme functions.php it was implemented some functions that verifies and updates the theme specific post meta values that points to absolute image urls.
-So, when the SITE_URL is changed on a *docker-compose.yml, the image urls will be updated so they are displayed correctly running the site in any domain/ip/port.
-This is a Wordpress/Pursuit theme bug and we had to implement this fix to be able to run the same solution in multiple environments (local, staging, production).

 ### Decoupled front-end dashboard ###